ricallen/SmartMirror3.0/README.md

 # SmartMirror3.0

-## Intended for use in smart mirror applications using android tablets running kitkat and above.
+## Intended for use in smart mirror applications using android tablets running Android 4.1 and above.

 Application uses weather from the [Met Office Datapoint](http://www.metoffice.gov.uk/datapoint) API.
 Notes are pulled from a private [tumblr](https://www.tumblr.com/docs/en/api/v2) API.
 News is pulled from three sources from [newsapi.org](https://newsapi.org/).
 Developer accounts with all three must be created and input for this app to work.